JoshHaokip/todo-list-react/README.md

 # Todo App

+## :computer: Minimalistic Todo App

+> I created a Todo App that can help users complete daily tasks.
+By integrating a calender feature the app allows users to visualise and manage tasks on a daily basis.

 ## :hear_no_evil: Overview

 Since, learning React, I figured it would be good to start putting some of the newly acquired knowledge into good use.
 This is my first React Project, which utilised key aspects of React such as: